Compare Xfinity vs. CenturyLink

 - Four channel package options available

 *Pricing per month plus taxes for length of contract.
 Additional fees and terms may apply.
 Pricing varies by location and availability.
 All prices subject to change at any time.
 May or may not be available based on service address.
-As of 11/05/21.
+Updated as of 06/04/25.

 Who is better for customer satisfaction?
 Xfinity vs. CenturyLink

-Customers tend to be much more satisfied with their service from Xfinity than with CenturyLink.
+Customers tend to be more satisfied with their service from CenturyLink than Xfinity.
 The American Customer Satisfaction Index (ACSI) scores internet providers based on feedback from customers and gives them an annual customer satisfaction score.
-Here’s how Xfinity and CenturyLink scored over the past four years.

 ---|---|---|